grzegorz914/homebridge-lgwebos-tv/README.md

 ## Know issues
 1. If use with Hoobs possible config incompatibilty.
+2. webOS 2.0 may be not working correct.
+3.
 ## Installation Instructions
 1. Follow the step-by-step instructions at [Homebridge Wiki](https://github.com/homebridge/homebridge/wiki) for how to install Homebridge.
 2. Follow the step-by-step instructions at [Homebridge Config UI X](https://github.com/oznu/homebridge-config-ui-x/wiki) for how to install Homebridge Config UI X.